Are There Remains of Aborted Babies Used in Vaccines?

 The MRC-5 and WI-38 cell lines originated from babies aborted in 1961.
 Their cells were regenerated by Merck and other corporations and are used in the Varivax and Meruvax II vaccines.
 These cell lines are technically “immortal,” because technicians can sustain them in a laboratory indefinitely under the proper conditions.2

 There is some confusion today among pro-life people (especially parents) regarding the morality of using vaccines that may have been produced using the tissue of aborted preborn babies.

-Of particular concern are vaccines that were developed in part using fetal tissue derived from aborted babies who died decades ago, and whose tissue is regenerated in laboratories under the names MRC-5 and WI-38.
-These include Varivax for chicken‑pox, Meruvax II for rubella (German measles), and Havrix and Vaqta for Hepatitis A.
+Currently, there are two particular areas of concern involving vaccines that were tested and/or developed in part using fetal tissue derived from aborted babies who died decades ago and whose tissue is regenerated in laboratories.

 In June 2005, the Pontifical Academy for Life published a document entitled Moral Reflections on Vaccines Prepared from Cells Derived from Aborted Human Fetuses, which answers most questions that Catholics might have about the morality of using vaccines that are derived from the cell lines of aborted preborn children.